gerwini/Flavored-Fitness/README.md

 ### Forum
 * As a user, I want to be able to interact with other users in an online Forum

+I had created a wireframe using "https://app.uxpin.com/" but unfortunately my free subscription has ended and I would need to pay to get access to it again.

 ## Features